 –Batman: Gotham Knights #60-65

-–NOTE: The interplanetary space-opera known as the Rann-Thanagar War begins on the far side of the universe (as seen in Rann-Thanagar War #1).
+–NOTE: In Rann-Thanagar War #1.
+The interplanetary space-opera known as the Rann-Thanagar War begins on the far side of the universe.

-–REFERENCE: Dr. Light becomes fully aware of his lost memories and brain-alteration at the hands of the JLA years ago (during the “mind-wipe scandal”).
-He’s pissed off and attacks Green Arrow (Ollie) and members of both the Teen Titans and Outsiders (as seen in Teen Titans Vol. 3 #21).
+–REFERENCE: In Teen Titans Vol. 3 #21 and The OMAC Project #2.
+Dr. Light becomes fully aware of his lost memories and brain-alteration at the hands of the JLA years ago (during the “mind-wipe scandal”).
+He’s pissed off and attacks Green Arrow (Ollie) and members of both the Teen Titans and Outsiders.
 Batman is not present at these fights, but realizes why Dr. Light is so angry.
 The Dark Knight puts two and two together and realizes that he also was mind-wiped years ago!
 Batman immediately begins ignoring his JLA communicator.
 An enraged Batman has effectively quit the JLA.
 Batman then secretly begins monitoring the metahuman community using a semi-sentient satellite technology known as Brother Mark 1 aka Brother I (as referenced in The OMAC Project #2).
 Batman has been gathering detailed data on the metahumans since Bat Year Ten and has many WayneTech satellites in orbit.
 However, Batman has never utilized the invasive super high-tech Brother I surveillance system until now.
 Morally, Bruce had always been against using the technology, but now the gloves are off and he doesn’t give a damn.

-–REFERENCE: Batman meets secretly with Superman and tells him he has resigned from the JLA because of the mind-wipe scandal.
-Superman is just as upset as Batman upon learning about the mind-wipes and even considers quitting the team as well, but decides to forge-on without saying anything to anyone else (as referenced in JLA #117).
+–REFERENCE: In JLA #117.
+Batman meets secretly with Superman and tells him he has resigned from the JLA because of the mind-wipe scandal.
+Superman is just as upset as Batman upon learning about the mind-wipes and even considers quitting the team as well, but decides to forge-on without saying anything to anyone else.

-–REFERENCE: Batman investigates the corrupt Three Piece Suit Insurance Company and their hired henchman, a bizarre cyborg made of petrified wood called Wooden Nickel (as referenced in Catwoman Vol. 3 #39).
+–REFERENCE: In Catwoman Vol. 3 #39.
+Batman investigates the corrupt Three Piece Suit Insurance Company and their hired henchman, a bizarre cyborg made of petrified wood called Wooden Nickel.

 –DC Countdown #1